fritesh/json-patch/README.md

 When computing the difference between two JSON texts (in the form of `JsonNode` instances), the diff will factorize value removals and additions as moves and copies.

+## JSON "diff" customization

+The Custom diff only compute difference in form of add, remove and replace.
+The add, remove and replace operation is same as specified in rfc6901 but only in case of object,there is change in case of array diff operations the remoe and replace operations have attached extra {Key: value} of original_value: value which helps us to keep track of the state before the difference was calculated.

+In case of Absense of Key the Algorithm treats whole object as Key and cant be used for calculation fine-grained difference between the JsonNode

 This Library Supports Custom Operation in Case of Array